 Add one stick of butter and 3/4 cup whipping cream.

-Then all at once add in your butter and cream and stir.
+WARNING: STAND BACK TO AVOID BURNS.
+Then all at once add in your butter and cream and when things settle down, stir.

 Set caramel sauce aside to cool.
 Once cooled, you can store the sauce in a container in the refrigerator until you are ready to serve.
 For a simple dessert, spoon the caramel sauce over orange slices, add chopped pecans to garnish and serve.
 Yum-Yum!